 A “Fat Graft” is fat tissue which is removed with needles from your abdomen, hip, or buttock area with a small needle.
 This is also referred to as a “mini-liposuction” procedure, similar to cosmetic surgery procedures.
-This Fat Graft contains many useful regenerative cells including Stem Cells.
+This Fat Graft contains many useful regenerative cells including Regenerative Cells.
 These Cells are then injected where your body needs them.

 Are these procedures the same as prolotherapy?

 No, Prolotherapy is something very different.
 Prolotherapy injects a sugar-like substance into an inflamed joint.
 This causes even further inflammation in the hopes that the body will start a repair process.
-However, prolotherapy is only a short-term treatment and does not use actual Stem Cells.
+However, prolotherapy is only a short-term treatment and does not use actual Regenerative Cells.

 How long have these procedures been done for?